 The Geneva Center of Concern

-Donations will be limited to quantity and quality.
-(Keep in mind that needy families also deserve “nice things.”)
+Donations will be limited to quantity (2 bags or boxes per day) and quality.
 Nothing torn, stained or broken will be accepted.

 We will not be able to accept entire households, as this sets limits on other peoples’ opportunity to donate.